-The Fulbright Distinguished Chair in Agriculture and Life Sciences is for an exceptional Australian Professor to carry out research at Kansas State University (K-State) in the United States.
+The Fulbright Distinguished Chair in Agriculture and Life Sciences (funded by Kansas State University) is for an exceptional Australian Professors to carry out research at Kansas State University (K-State) in the United States.

-All applications require an invitation letter, signed by the K-State faculty host and his/her department head/chair.
+All applications require an invitation letter, signed by the K-State faculty host and their department head/chair.

-- Addtional travel allowance for a U.S. public lecture tour
+- Conference travel allowance to enable a lecture tour

-- Enrichment activities in the United States with other international Fulbright scholars
+- Orientation and enrichment opportunities – in Australia and the U.S. with other international Fulbright scholars

 - Access to a professional network of distinguished Australian and American Fulbright alumni

 - Ongoing assistance from the Commission with visas, enrichment opportunities and pastoral care

 - Kansas State University must be the primary host institution